 2) Get the court’s permission

-You can’t sell a house in probate without getting permission; you’ll have to attain a petition from the court that allows you to sell real-estate in the area.
-The petition will include all information related to the selling of the property in question.
-You’ll have to define whether the house will be sold by auction or through an open-market sale.
+It’s impossible to sell a property in probate without the knowledge of the court.
+The court needs to grant you permission in order to sell a house in probate.
+You’ll have to attain a petition from the court that allows you to sell real estate in the area.
+The said petition will incorporate all information related to selling of the property in question.
+It will be left for you to decide whether the house will be sold by auction or a normal open market.

-Once the petition is filled, attach it to independent appraisal document and file it in court.
-You’ll then need to wait for approval.
+As soon as the petition is filled, go further by attaching it to independent appraisal document and file it in court.
+You can now relax and wait for the approval.

 3) Place the property on sale

-4) Petitioning a court for hearing on sale
+4) Petitioning a court for hearing on the sale

-When you’ve decided on a buyer, you will need to petition the court once again, this time it will be for the hearing of the sale.
-The court usually calls you back in 20-40 days time depending on how busy it is.
+Once you’ve succeeded in getting a buyer for your property, you’ll be required to petition the court once again.
+This time will be for the hearing of the sale.
+The petition time usually takes and an average of 20-40 days depending on how busy it is.

 Arrange a 10% deposit from your buyer prior to the court hearing.